-As a professional gay dating coach and matchmaker, I have trepidation if someone has been single for a very long time.
-I think that, as mammals, we are meant to find a mate.
-Call me sappy, but I don’t think a person has lived their life completely without the connection he or she can have to a soul mate.
+As a professional gay dating coach and matchmaker, I have some concerns when I meet a person who has been single for a very long time.
+I think that, as social creatures, we are meant to find a mate.
+Call me sappy, but I don’t think a person has lived their life completely without the heartfelt connection of a soul mate.

-In the years I’ve worked in this business, I’ve unpacked the laundry list of attributes, both physical and emotional, clients say they want in a partner.
-When I do that, they quickly realize that the pool of suitors becomes very small, and their claim of being open-minded about whom they’re willing to date is more wishful thinking and less fact.
+In the years I’ve worked in this business, I’ve unpacked the laundry list of attributes, both physical and emotional, clients say they want in a potential partner.
+When you lay out all the must-haves and dealbreakers, you may quickly realize that the pool of suitors becomes very small, and their claim of being open-minded dating is more wishful thinking and less fact.

 The average American male is around 5 feet, 9 inches tall.
 And only 15% of American men are over 6 feet.
 What I find redeeming about gay men is that we are not as persnickety in regard to height preferences as females.
 I find that most gay men these days aren’t worried about wearing high heels and towering over their date.

 Confidence is the driving force for someone concerned about height.
 How would you rate your confidence on a scale of one to 10?
 I’ve met many men over the years who were super tall and timid, and I was turned off by their personality.
 Bigger is not necessarily better in this case.
 If you’re attracted to someone and they are shorter than what you normally prefer, don’t be afraid to take the leap.
 You may be surprised.